theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 In the **Project** pane, right click the `QuickstartApp` source file.
 Select **Run 'QuickstartApp'**.
 The output should look like the output in the shell:

 ![Running Project](images/idea-running-project.png)

+Alternatively, you can run the project through `sbt` as described in the index page of the guide.

 ## Tutorial done!